RAF Tibenham: Current use

 Since 1960 the airfield has been used for peaceful recreation by the sailplanes of the Norfolk Gliding Club.
 In civilian hands most of the wartime airfield buildings were demolished; however, there are a few derelict huts and other structures on some of the dispersed sites which lay to the east between the airfield and the main London-Norwich railway line.
 Most of the main runway with its postwar extension still exists, along with both secondary runways.
 The perimeter track and various hardstands, however, have been removed for hardcore.

 The control tower was used until 1975 as a club house by the Gliding Club.
 Later that year the club moved into a new home which was constructed nearby.
-It was said that the old control tower was haunted; and at least four members of the Gliding Club were afraid to enter the building, even in daytime.
-It was reported that a person in flying clothes, similar to those worn by the USAAF combat crews, had been seen on several occasions wandering through the darkened rooms.
 The old control tower was demolished in 1978 after the new clubhouse came into use.
 Current projects include plans for a Heritage Centre to preserve the history of the airfield and the connection with the 445th Bomb Group.

 A memorial to the Liberator crews stands on the airfield.